reimagined/resolve/docs/tutorial.md

 ### Modify the Read Side

-Modify the ShoppingList View Model to account for the new functionality:
+Modify the ShoppingList View Model projection to account for the new functionality.

+**common/view-models/shopping_list.projection.js:**

 ```js
 ...